raghavanethi/ConneKt/README.md

-# ConneKt
+# Social Media Application Using MERN stack

-MERN Stack Social Media Application
+In this application user can post and message with each other..